-Clean Lakes Alliance coordinates watershed volunteer days for local businesses and organizations, offering rewarding and meaningful opportunities to engage directly with our lakes.
+Clean Lakes Alliance coordinates watershed volunteer days for local businesses and organizations.
+These volunteer events offer rewarding and meaningful opportunities to engage directly with our lakes.
 Renew the Blue Volunteer Days provide an opportunity for individuals to help clean up our lakes while becoming informed and engaged with issues that affect them.

 In recent years, Clean Lakes Alliance has partnered with parks, friend groups, local businesses, and associations to restore shorelines.
 Volunteers clear invasive plants and trees, plant native seeds, remove algae from waters, and clean up trash along the lakeshore.

 - 1,881 hours of volunteer service dedicated to lakeshore improvements

 - Numerous truckloads of invasive brush and plant debris removed from our lakeside parks

 - 30 cleanup/restoration projects completed in the Yahara River Watershed

 These lake cleanup efforts demonstrate the commitment of our local businesses and organizations to improve the community and the environment!
 For individual volunteer opportunities, please see our general volunteering page.

 We request that all participating businesses become Lake Partners, our business donors to Clean Lakes Alliance.
 This helps us continue to facilitate volunteer days as well as fund other important projects in the watershed.